Skip to main content

 Try wall-mounted Christmas trees

-One of the ways people are utilizing wall-mounted Christmas trees is by purchasing them online.
+One way people are using wall-mounted Christmas trees is by purchasing them online.
 Trees like the one by the Collections Etc Store are great for those looking to save floor space.
 These Christmas trees are often faux evergreen branches with ribbons and ornaments that adhere to your wall, meaning you could put your tree in a hallway, on a door, or in any room of the house with some open wall space.

 Alternatively, trees like this one from the Home Heritage Store give people a chance to experience an authentic-looking tree while also saving space.
 These half-trees are built to sit right up against a wall so you can still experience the natural look of a Christmas tree without needing additional space.